ravivyas84/go-blog/posts/eclipse-install-error-eclipse-jvm-terminated-exit-code13.md

 2\.
 So you installed java but did we set up the PATH variables so that our OS knows where java is?
 Now before that we need to check if already is set up correctly, for that we just need to run the command _java_ in a terminal , if set up correctly you will see a bunch of help commands related to java , else you will see a command not found error, in which case you need to set the variables for eclipse to work, here are some links to help you with it : Windows : http://goo.gl/Z61Cj , Linux : http://goo.gl/dJpjR .
 Try running eclipse now.

 3\.
 So you installed java, we know java is running using step 2, and you are still getting the same error?
 (This step is only for Linux users) .
-Now let’s do some diagnostics, let’s check if you have multiple version of java installed, this can occur if you forgot to uninstall OpenJDK while installing Sun-Java.
+Now let's do some diagnostics, let's check if you have multiple version of java installed, this can occur if you forgot to uninstall OpenJDK while installing Sun-Java.
 To check if you have multiple versions installed, run this command :

 _update-alternatives –config java_